neelsmith/CitableCorpusAnalysis.jl/docs/src/example/corpus.md

 ## The analyses

 The `analyzecorpus` function requires an `AnalyticalCorpus` as an argument.
-It returns a Vector of pairings that associate a `CitableNode` (from the `CitableText` module) with a Vector of `Analysis` objects (from the `CitableParserBuilder` module).
-Our corpus has a total of 1506 tokens.
+It first creates a tokenized edition, then analyses each token.
+It returns a Vector of pairings that associate a `CitableNode` (from the `CitableText` module) with a Vector of `Analysis` objects (from the `CitableParserBuilder` module), where each `CitableNode` is a node in the tokenized edition.

+Our corpus has a total of 1506 tokens, so the result will have 1506 pairings of tokens with analysis vectors.

 ```jldoctest corpus
 analyses = analyzecorpus(acorpus, parser.data)